namecheap/terraform-provider-namecheap/docs/guides/namecheap_provider_migration_v2.0.0.md

 # Migration guide for v2.0.0 release

-The Namecheap Provider v2.0.0 is our new major release with much improved and stabilised the general workflow.
+The Namecheap Provider v2.0.0 is our new major release with much improved and stabilized the workflow.
 This guide will explain how to upgrade your old terraform files regarding new v2 format requirements.

-Most justification of a new approach has been described in [github issue](https://github.com/namecheap/terraform-provider-namecheap/issues/46).
+Major justification of a new approach has been described in [github issue](https://github.com/namecheap/terraform-provider-namecheap/issues/46).

 Primarily, the guide will consist of examples with old format of specific record and new one with a few notes.
 You have